Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 Besides following PEPs, useful standards can also be found within the community.
 In search of *unwritten* upcoming practices, Lukas regularly flips through GitHub pages of bigger tech companies and open-source initiatives.
-He follows developers’ posts and Reddit communities[^footnote1] (**Figure 2**).
+He also follows developers’ posts and Reddit communities[^footnote1] (**Figure 2**).

 ![Desktop View](reddit_best_practices.jpg){: width="800" alt="Emerging programming (Python) best practices can be discovered by following community (Reddit) discussions." .shadow style="border-radius: 7px;"}
 _<b>Figure 2: Emerging best practices can be discovered from community discussions.</b> This example shows how `uv` gained popularity among Python developers on Reddit.
 The figure is composed of screenshots taken on 24.
 11. 2024.
 Some of the posts were cut for brevity._

-Last but not least, exchanges with colleagues should not be overlooked.
+Last but not least, exchange with colleagues should not be overlooked.
 Although I had previously worked with both Adrian and Lukas, I was surprised by how many new insights came up during the interview.